whatisnuclear/website/old-videos.md

 <div class="col-md-12" markdown="1">
 In the olden days, the Atomic Energy Commission and other commissioned dozens upon dozens of nuclear energy related videos.
 Many of these have been digitized, but not all.
+The [list of not-yet-digitized ones](#wantlist) is shown below the list of already-digitized ones.
 We have been working to get a few digitized and are always looking for people who would like to help fund more digitizations.

 # Old Video Directory